JGBs slip ahead of U.S. jobs data as market ponders BOJ plans

-TOKYO, Sept 2 (Reuters) - Japanese government bonds fell on Friday, sending longer yields to five-month highs, as the usual buyers stepped back ahead of the U.S. jobs report later in the day while some investors fretted about the Bank of Japan's JGB purchasing plans.
+TOKYO, Sept 2 (Reuters) - Japanese government bonds fell on Friday, sending some yields to five-month highs, as the usual buyers took a step back ahead of the U.S. jobs report later in the global day and some investors fretted about the Bank of Japan's JGB purchasing plans.

-BOJ board member Makoto Sakurai, a former think-tank executive considered an advocate of ultra-loose policy, told Reuters that policymakers will likely focus on refining current policy steps and consider ways to fix a bond yield curve that has flattened too much as a result of its negative interest rate policy.

-"I don't think we're now seeing any limit to or facing any problems with having a base money target.
-There is no need to remove the target," Sakurai said in his first media interview since joining the board in April.

-The benchmark 10-year yield rose 2 basis points to minus 0.025 percent after earlier rising as high as minus 0.020 percent, its highest level since March.
+The benchmark 10-year yield rose 2.5 basis points to minus 0.020 percent, its highest level since March.

 "Buyers don't like this kind of volatility," said Tadashi Matsukawa, head of fixed income investment at PineBridge Investments in Tokyo.
 "If policy is clarified, then people will step up and buy, but until we know, buyers will be sidelined."